monarch-initiative/gpsea/docs/user-guide/analyses/phenotype-scores.rst

 and `None` is assigned to patients who cannot be assigned into any of the groups.

-Last, let's use :meth:`~gpsea.analysis.pscore.PhenotypeScoreAnalysisResult.plot_boxplots` method to show a box plot of the phenotype score distributions:
+Last, let's use :meth:`~gpsea.analysis.pscore.PhenotypeScoreAnalysisResult.plot_boxplots` method to visualize the phenotype score distributions:

 >>> import matplotlib.pyplot as plt
 >>> fig, ax = plt.subplots(figsize=(6, 4), dpi=120)